 The first Saturday that I worked at this job turned out to be the day of the “Sandberg game,” when Ryne Sandberg hit two home runs off of Bruce Sutter and made himself into a legend in the process.
 My brother, who is three years younger than I was, told me all about it when he and my mom picked me up after work.
 I wished I had seen it, but I was a workin’ man now, and these things were just going to happen.

 I kept this job from the summer of 1984 until I went way to college in the fall of 1986.
 I went through a lot of changes over those two years, and leaving that job was one of the last links that I severed before I left.
-My manager, an older guy named Jack, called me “Bob” and I never found it in me to tell him I didn’t go by that.
-Bob is my dad’s name, but old Jack could get away with calling me that.
+My manager, an older guy named Jack, called me “Bob” and I never found it in me to tell him I didn’t go by that, but old Jack could get away with calling me that.
 I wouldn’t have allowed anyone else to do that, though.

 I had heard that the National’s shut down long ago, and the building had sat empty for some time.
 At some point over the past few years, the State of Illinois had moved in, and when I found myself in the old neighborhood recently, I did a double take at the sight of the old building.